How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Limited appointment availability

-- May refuse to issue certain certificates
+- May not issue certain types of certificates

 - Not available 24/7